ChandanaGiridhar/Rock_vs_mine_prediction/README.md

 Sonar data in a csv file is taken for training and testing purpose.
 Data preprocessing is done on the available sonar data which is suitable for training the model.
 After Data preprocessing, a Logistic regression model is built.
 The dataset is split into testing and training.
 The new data/ testing data is given to the trained logistic regression model for prediction.

+## Lessons Learned

+- This is my first machine learning project where i learnt about logistic regression model which is used for binary classification.
+- I also learned about how different python libraries like scikit learn, numpy and pandas can be used to build and train the model.
+- Model evaluation using input data was also done in this project.

 ## Acknowledgements